AntonyDavidTroy/OlympusFitness/README.md

 ## User-Stories

-This Website highlights the facilities of the Olympus Fitness gym.
+This website highlights the facilities of the Olympus Fitness gym.
 The hours of operations, pricing and facility highlights are listed at the as that is what potential clients/members care about the most.
 A Gallery page is presented to help provide with images of the equipment, classes and  the general look of the gym.
 The website is filled with a good deal of information and also has an equiry form where they can ask any additonal questions that they would like to be ask.
 I wanted to make the website look attractive to people of all ages.

 #### Framework